 ITS is currently investigating options for migration tools.
 We will continue to update the university community on our progress.
 Until then, we are asking users to begin preparing for this change.

 What should I do now to prepare for this change?

-- Start cleaning up your Box account.
-Delete unnecessary files and remove yourself and/or your unit from files and folders that have been shared with you, but for which access is no longer needed.
+- Clean up your U-M Box account: Delete unnecessary files/folders and remove yourself and/or your unit from files/folders that have been shared with you for which access is no longer needed.